 In the midst of the lush greenery and scenic views of the Italian countryside, lies the tiny town of Castel Gandolfo.
 The town, located on the Alban Hills and overlooking Lake Albano, hosts around 9,000 residents.
 Visitors from all over the world flock to this town to see the Papal Palace of Castel Gandolfo or the Apostolic Palace of Castel Gandolfo.

-The Apostolic Palace of Castel Gandolfo is part of a 135-acre (54.6-ha) complex with buildings surrounded by beautiful gardens.
+The Papal Palace of Castel Gandolfo is part of a 135-acre (54.6-ha) complex with buildings surrounded by beautiful gardens.
 It served as the summer home of the Pope, the leader of the Catholic Church, for centuries.
 In 2016, it was opened to the public as a museum.
 Don’t miss the opportunity to visit the Apostolic Palace on your next visit to Rome and Vatican City.

 As per the Lateran Treaty of 1929, the Apostolic Palace of Castel Gandolfo falls within the Italian territory but is owned by the Holy See.
-It also enjoys the extraterritorial status and is exempt from Italian taxes and expropriations.
+It also enjoys extraterritorial status and is exempt from Italian taxes and expropriations.
 Italian authorities are prohibited from entering the Palace without the consent of the Holy See.

 Here are the top highlights of the Pope's summer residence.

 This papal summer retreat was designed by Carlo Maderno for Pope Urban VIII in the 17th century.
 The Apostolic Palace opened its doors to the public in 2016 when Pope Francis decided to forego it as his residence and chose a Vatican City guesthouse.
-The Apostolic Palace has now been turned into a museum which has Vatican-related artifacts, such as the costumes and cars of former popes.
+The Papal Palace has now been turned into a museum which has Vatican-related artifacts, such as the costumes and cars of former popes.
 Tourists have access to the papal apartments with marble flooring, the papal portrait gallery, the summer office and even the private bedroom.

 Meaning ‘beautiful view’, the Belvedere Gardens were also built on Emperor Domitian’s grounds.
 You will find the famous cryptoporticus or covered passageway of the emperor here.
 Dozens of plants and vines creep up against it, but the architectural feat of its design is clearly visible as you step inside.
 In fact, this 300-meter long covered walkway served as shade when Domitian went for a walk, and was also responsible for providing shelter to those who fled to Castel Gandolfo from the Nazis.